UN-OCHA/iasc_cms/README.md

 - `themes`: Themes directory.
 Maps to `sites/all/themes/custom`.
 Our theme code will go in here.

 ## Working with the build

+You should not have to do this because when you vagrant up npm install and grunt is called in the install script (iasc_install.sh in iasc_env):

 If you are just building for the first time:
  First you will need to run `npm install` and `grunt`